Brikaa/security-assignment-2/report/report.md

 - **Test CVSS score:** 8.7
 - **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N`
 - **Description of the type of the vulnerability:** <https://owasp.org/www-community/attacks/SQL_Injection>
-- **Description of the vulnerability :** an attacker can list all bank accounts on the system by passing the username as `asd' or 1=1 --` in the rest api authentication token and submitting a GET request to `/api/account`.
+- **Description of the vulnerability:** an attacker can list all bank accounts on the system by passing the username as `asd' or 1=1 --` in the rest api authentication token and submitting a GET request to `/api/account`.
 - **Impact:** severe impact; successful exploitation gives the attacker the ability to list all bank accounts on the system
 - **Recommendations:** use prepared statements instead of interpolating user inputs in the listing bank accounts SQL queries and in the authentication queries